numfocus/gsoc/2017/proposals/bill-engels-pymc3-proposal.md

 One of the most important things about developing open source code is being available into the future to fix bugs, answer questions, and help maintain the contributed code.
-I hope to gain the expertise to help maintain
+I think this project is a step outside of my comfort zone, and will provide the experience necessary to become a valuable contributor to, and maintainer of PyMC3.

 I think avenues for future work depend on the results of this study.
 The use of an abstraction layer between Theano and PyMC3 would make PyMC3 easier to